This article was published on June 29, 2021, and updated on January 12, 2023

-Thom Browne's signature striped branding has sparked a surprise lawsuit from adidas, as first reported by The Fashion Law.
-In a suit filed just this week, adidas argues that Browne's branding somehow "imitates" the Three Stripes — despite the two companies existing in pretty different markets.
+Thom Browne's signature striped branding sparked a $7 million+ lawsuit from adidas that went to court in 2023, first reported by The Fashion Law.
+In the suit, filed in mid-2021, adidas argued that Browne's stripes "imitates" its own inimitable Three Stripes logo, despite the two companies existing in pretty different markets.

-An adidas representative declined to comment to Highsnobiety on the ongoing case.
+Representatives for both adidas and Thom Browne declined to comment to Highsnobiety on the ongoing case.

 It's worth reiterating that adidas is famously litigious, perhaps even more so than Nike.